dzaporozhets/six/README.markdown

 class BookRules
   # All authorization works on objects with method 'allowed'
   # No magic behind the scene
-  # You can put this method to any class you want
+  # You can put this method to any class or object you want
   # It should always return array
+  # And be aready to get nil in args
   def self.allowed(author, book)
     rules = []

     # good practice is to check for object type
-    return rules unless book.instance_of?(Book)
+    return rules unless book && book.instance_of?(Book)

     rules << :read_book if book.published?
     rules << :edit_book if author && author.id == book.author_id